danibromberger/pump-failure-prediction-ml/README.md

 # Pump Failure Prediction Project

-This is the codebase for the paper titled *"Machine Learning-Based Early Detection of Pump Failures Using Sensor Data"*, submitted for publication.
+This is the codebase for the paper titled *"INTERPRETABLE MACHINE LEARNING IN INDUSTRIAL WATER PUMP FAILURE PREDICTION: THE ROLE OF SHAPLEY ADDITIVE EXPLANATIONS VALUES AND DATA SAMPLING TECHNIQUES"*, submitted for publication.

 ## 📁 Repository Structure